 - 1. The PSC should select a route alternative that utilizes as much pre-existing ROW including pipeline, railroad and roadway corridors to reduce the overall impacts to agricultural lands and operation such as potential parcel severance during the period of construction and long-lasting impacts to the soil in terms of crop yield loss and drainage.
 Overall, the Department prefers the preferred route offered by WE-GO, but the Department suggests PSC consider exchanging certain sections of one route with another that follow edge of fields and road ROWs to the degree possible, such as choosing Segment B-6 over A-6.
 See Section 4.4 for more discussion on this recommendation. - 2.
-Based upon the scale of the project, affecting several hundred acres of farmland, of landowners citing concerns of ongoing crop yield loss issues and restoration issues related to an existing natural gas pipeline on farmland posed to be impacted, the Department recommends that for the duration of project construction, the PSC require WE-GO to hire an Independent Environmental Monitor (IEM) and/or an Independent Agricultural Monitor (IAM), or an individual with the capacity for both an IEM and IAM, but that only has stop-work authority when acting in the capacity of the IEM.
-If this recommendation is approved by the PSC, the IEM/IAM should be hired in consultation with and the approval of the PSC, DATCP, and WisDNR and all reports generated by IEM/IAM should be shared with the PSC, DATCP, and WisDNR.

-3. If PSC determines an IAM should be hired by WE-GO, the Department suggests that PSC require that the IAM is hired in consultation with and the approval of the PSC, DATCP, and WisDNR and all reports generated by IEM/IAM should be shared with the PSC, DATCP, and WisDNR.
-Furthermore, the IAM should be required to complete the Department's standard Agricultural Monitoring Form for Pipeline Projects (ARM-LWR-543) as seen in Appendix H and submit said monitoring forms to DATCP weekly or a timeframe that is consulted with and approved by PSC, DATCP and WisDNR.
+WE-GO confirmed in personal communication to DATCP (Joel Brieske, January 2025) that WE-GO will hire at least one Agricultural Inspector (AI) for the Project.
+The Department recommends that the PSC require all reports generated by the AI should be shared with the PSC, DATCP, and DNR.
+Furthermore, the potential AI should be required to complete the Department's standard Agricultural Monitoring Form for Pipeline Projects (ARM-LWR-543) as seen in Appendix H and submit said monitoring forms to the Department weekly or a timeframe that is consulted with and approved by PSC, DATCP and DNR.
 If WE-GO has an applicable form that shares information that is requested on form ARM-LWR-543, then that can be used in lieu of ARM-LWR-543.